mesosphere-backup/dcos-cassandra-service/docs/managing.md

 <a name="cleanup"></a>
 ## Cleanup

 When nodes are added or removed from the ring, a node can lose part of its partition range.
 Cassandra does not automatically remove data when this happens.
-You can tube cleanup to remove the unnecessary data.
+You can perform a cleanup to remove the unnecessary data.

 Cleanup can be a CPU- and disk-intensive operation, so you may want to delay running cleanup until off-peak hours.
 The DC/OS Apache Cassandra service will minimize the aggregate CPU and disk utilization for the cluster by performing cleanup for each selected node sequentially.